mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 Clone main repository → Create feature branch → Edit → Commit → Push branch → Open Pull Request → Review → Merge
 ```

-This is similar to the fork workflow, but the difference is where the
+This is similar to the fork workflow, but the difference is where the branch lives:
-branch lives:

 -   in fork workflow, the branch lives in **your fork**
--   in contributor workflow, the branch lives in the **main shared
+-   in contributor workflow, the branch lives in the **main shared repository**
-    repository**

-## 5. Step 1: Clone the Main Repository {#5-step-1-clone-the-main-repository}
+- **Step 1: Clone the Main Repository**

-Since you already have access, you normally clone the main repository
+Since you already have access, you normally clone the main repository directly.
-directly.

 ``` bash
 git clone git@github.com:ORGANIZATION/PROJECT.git